rachow/coinhoppa/README.md

 - For production use case only if available to public (www), proxy the request to port mapping for example `wss://www.example.com:8989`
 - Allow traders to download their trading history by connecting their exchange platform and sync'ing their trading data in XLS format.
 - Allow traders to create rules for the trading bots (DCA - Dollar-Cost-Average).
-- Process that runs on node [x] / EC2, process control `PCNTL` through `supervisord`.
+- Process that runs on node [x]-[x]-[x] / EC2, process control `PCNTL` through `supervisord`.
 - Add TA (**Technical Analysis**) modules for further analysis on the coins using BB, MACD, RSI, etc.
-- Auth0 authentication for SSO between other apps, to handle blacklisting and Dos/DDos mitigation, API authentication and more.
+- Auth0 authentication for SSO between other apps, to handle blacklisting (IPV4/IPV6) and Dos/DDos mitigation, API authentication and more.
+Amazon also play important role, stick a Gateway API, WAF, Firewall.
 - Deployer for deploying the app.
 [Laravel Deployer](https://deployer.org/docs/7.x/recipe/laravel) or [Laravel Forge](https://forge.laravel.com/)
 - To separate shared libraries to repo `coinhoppa.lib` and to enforce `\\Coinhoppa\\` namespace.
-Allowing us to easily add SDK packages.
+Allowing us to easily add SDK packages including following PSR-0 standards.
 - To add additional repositiories to existing you will need to add the `repositories:{}` element to the composer.json file [Repositories](https://getcomposer.org/doc/05-repositories.md)
 - To embrace TALL stack (Tailwind, Alphine, ...)
 - Use of Telescope for optimisation and debugging must only be on dev local or QA.